sfc-gh-jchinyou/tr-masterclass/coco/README.md

 **Thomson Reuters | July 2026**

-Transform raw product engagement data into an AI-powered analytics platform — using nothing but natural language prompts in Cortex Code.
+Transform raw product engagement data into a governed analytics platform — using nothing but natural language prompts in Cortex Code.

 ---